angular/material-adaptive/FEEDBACK.md

 As we prepare to release these applications for public consumption [and use by the Angular Material community], we will periodically review their functionality, implementation, and architectures.

-This document contains recommended changes [in order to achieve the goals listed above].
+This document contains recommended changes [in order to achieve the goals listed in the README].

 ## Architecture and Coding